 Every year, nearly 475,000 people die from cardiac arrest in the United States.
 Out of this group, roughly 350,000 occur outside a hospital.
-So why aren’t more bystanders taking a CPR class?
-Part of the reluctance to take CPR classes stems from the question, “how long does a CPR class take?”
+So, the question remains: why aren’t more bystanders taking a CPR class?
+Part of the reluctance to take CPR classes stems from the question, “how long does CPR certification last?”

-CPR classes take as little as thirty minutes to complete when you opt for online courses.
+CPR classes take as little as thirty minutes to complete when you opt for online courses or renewal online.
 Certification doesn’t have to be a time-consuming process.
+You don’t have to wait for weeks to get your certification.
+A 4 hour CPR class is enough to get you certified from an accredited platform.
 With the rise of flexible online course models, you now have options to either break your course into shorter sections or take it all at once.

 At the American Health Care Academy, we believe in making your life easier by offering classes with easy-to-control learning paces and instant proof-of-certification so you can immediately show your employer.
+With comprehensive course materials and OSHA-trained instructors, our CPR certification course will give you the skills and confidence needed to act in the event of an emergency.
 Don’t hesitate any longer.
 You never know whose life may depend on your first aid CPR training.

 Cardiopulmonary resuscitation (CPR) is a life-saving procedure that uses chest compressions and rescue breaths to preserve blood circulation and brain function.

 CPR is statistically proven to increase a victim’s chances of surviving a cardiac arrest by almost 300%.
-And anyone, even a 9-year old child, can learn and retain CPR.
+And anyone, even a 9-year old child, can learn and retain the process of CPR.

-Put simply, CPR saves lives.
-For the 350,00 people who experience cardiac arrest outside the hospital, CPR is the only thing standing between them and permanent brain damage or death.
+Put simply, CPR saves lives and is a hands on skill that you must learn.
+For the 350,000 people who experience cardiac arrest outside the hospital, CPR is the only thing standing between them and permanent brain damage or death.

 CPR is also an essential skill required by many employers.